 OOO is a method of understanding objects on a level playing field; no object is given precedence or superiority over any other object: a lemon is on an ontological even-footing with an octopus, a human, a crowbar, and the Battle of Waterloo.
 What OOO allows us to do then, is discuss animals (including human animals) as objects without imposing an ethical or ‘value’ judgement.
 Animals simply are objects, they are not reduced to them.

+IV.
+Thesis Structure